Are you doing enough to accommodate donor preferences?

 If you want to build strong relationships with your donors, they need to feel like they are being heard.
 Sure, you can get started by letting donors opt out of certain appeal mailings or your monthly newsletter.

 So, it’s clear that nonprofits have more work to do to understand and accommodate donor preferences.
-Let’s explore some of the ways your nonprofit can do more to engage donors in the ways they prefer.
+Let’s explore some ways your nonprofit can do more to engage donors in the ways they prefer.

 Data doesn’t deceive.

 It can be difficult to determine what donors really want at first.
-This is especially true if you find you genuinely don’t have an answer, or worse, if you assume to know the answer based on intuition.
+This is especially true if you find you genuinely don’t have an answer, or worse if you assume to know the answer based on intuition.

-You probably have information about each donor’s last gift, even if your nonprofit’s data base leaves much to be desired.
+You probably have information about each donor’s last gift, even if your nonprofit’s database leaves much to be desired.

 If a donor’s last gift was $500 and your next ask gives options of $25, $50, or $75, you’ve missed an opportunity.
 And not just to raise more money!
 But also, to show donors you are aware of and trying to accommodate their giving tendencies and preferences.